 - Tack rag

 Identifying your surface is the first step to beginning any staining and finishing project.
-Here are 4 basic surface types this guide will cover:
+Here are four basic surface types this we will cover:

 - New, bare wood